ZG79/zg79.github.io/class-04.md

   ### What is the difference between a parameter and an argument?

   a parameter is a variable that is defined in a function's declaration, while an argument is the value that is passed to the function when it is called.

+  ## Miscellaneous

+  ### Pair programming

+  Pair programming commonly involves two roles: the Driver and the Navigator.
+The Driver is the programmer who is typing and the only one whose hands are on the keyboard.
+Handling the “mechanics” of coding, the Driver manages the text editor, switching files, version control, and—of course writing—code.
+The Navigator uses their words to guide the Driver but does not provide any direct input to the computer.
+The Navigator thinks about the big picture, what comes next, how an algorithm might be converted in to code, while scanning for typos or bugs.
+The Navigator might also utilize their computer as a second screen to look up solutions and documentation, but should not be writing any code.

+  I picked "Engaged collaboration" and "Work environment readiness" for 2 benefits of pair programming.
+  The reasons I chose the above two skills are because I need to grow in these specific areas in order to work effectively with other developers.
+I need to expand my technical communication skills and my tech-related vocabulary.
+I appreciate the fact that our solutions rely on each other, which means that there will be more responsibilities to complete the assignments on time, and less room for procrastination.